topkecleon/telegram-bot-bash/doc/6_reference.md

 ### Edit / Replace Messages

 Edit a message means replace the content of the message in place.
-The message stay on the same position in the chat ank keep the same message id.
+The message stay on the same position in the chat and keep the same message id.

 There is no need to use the same format when replace a message, e.g. a message sent with `send_normal_message` can be replaced with